Monday Night Football Odds Week 3: Eagles @ Buccaneers

 MNF Parlays

-You can build Monday Night Football parlay bets in a variety of ways, the most common being combining the point spread or moneyline with the total (or Over/Under).
+You can build Monday Night Football parlay bets in a variety of ways, the most common being combining the spread or moneyline with the total (or Over/Under).

 Sportsbooks allow customers to create Monday Night Football parlays linked to the outcomes of the first half, second half or full game.
 Some operators also permit parlaying player, team and game prop bets.

-More: Bet MNF Parlays with DraftKings Sportsbook in Kentucky
+🔥 More: Bet MNF Parlays with DraftKings Sportsbook in Kentucky

-Historical MNF Betting Trends
+Historical MNF Betting Trends & MNF Betting Tips

-Home teams have dominated on the scoreboard in Monday Night Football in the last five seasons, going 53-34 (not including two neutral-site games).
-At the betting window, however, visitors have turned a profit at 45-39-3 ATS (53.6%).
+Homefield advantage usually is a big deal in the NFL, and that’s been especially true on Monday Night Football.
+Home teams have dominated on the scoreboard in Monday Night Football in the last five-plus seasons, going 59-43 (not including two neutral-site games).
+At the betting window, however, visitors have turned a small profit at 53-45-4 ATS.

-Also, heavy favorites — teams laying 6 points or more — are on a 26-9 straight-up roll on Monday Night Football since 2018.
-However, they’ve gone just 14-20-1 ATS.
+Similarly, favorites have won 65% of all Monday Night Football games since the start of the 2018 season (67-37) but they're just 45-55-4 ATS.
+Also, heavy favorites (teams laying 6 points or more) are on a 28-14 straight-up roll on Monday Night Football since 2018.
+However, they’ve gone just 16-25-1 ATS.

-This is just one of several intriguing—and somewhat surprising—Monday Night Football betting trends.
+This is just one of several intriguing — and somewhat surprising — Monday Night Football betting trends.

-No. 1: Think twice before betting favorites on the point spread
+✅ No. 1: Think twice before betting favorites on the point spread

 Not only have home teams struggled to cover the point spread on Monday Night Football in recent years, but so too have favorites.

-In the past five seasons, favorites have won 67.4% of all Monday Night Football games (60-29).
-However, underdogs are 47-39-3 ATS (54.7%).
+In the past five-plus seasons, favorites have won nearly 65% of all Monday Night Football games (67-37).
+However, underdogs are 55-45-4 ATS.

-No. 2: Be particularly wary about backing big favorites
+✅ No. 2: Be particularly wary about backing big favorites

-No. 3: Don’t go “Over”-board on totals bets
+✅ No. 3: Don’t go “Over”-board on totals bets

 Oddsmakers know that bettors love to wager on Monday Night Football games to be high scoring.
 They often take advantage of that reality by posting inflated Over/Under totals.